SAP-samples/btp-ai-sustainability-bootcamp/README.md

 ![Predictive Maintenance](resources/plant-360.gif)
 #### Maintenance Cost & Sustainability Planning
 ![Maintenance Cost & Sustainability Planning](resources/maintenance-cost&sustainability-planning.gif)

 ## Requirements
 ### Software Requirements
+System access below for exercises will be provided in bootcamp by SAP.
+Therefore, no action required for the bootcamp participants.
 - SAP AI Core
 - SAP AI Launch Pad
 - SAP Analytics Cloud for Planning
 - SAP S/4HANA Cloud
 ### Other Requirements
 - Complete the [openSAP course](https://open.sap.com/courses/sac3) about Planning with SAP Analytics Cloud

+## Exercises
+Please follow [this manual](exercises/README.md) to perform the excises, which allows you to replicate the end-to-end Sustainable Smart Factory solution on your own SAP BTP account as described in above.

 ## More Materials
 We have closedly worked with SAP HANA Academy Team for more deep dive content about AI&Sustainability based on the bootcamp storyline.
 If you would like to learn more, please visit this [playlist](https://youtube.com/playlist?list=PLkzo92owKnVyJ5bZXYHb8QUTNRaUMYNST) prepared by SAP HANA Academy Team.